geppo12/cantool/README.md

 1. Delphi is beautifull
 2. Create a NI-CAN driver in Delphi for people that need this.
 Warning: at moment I support only frame api

+You can downbload executables [here](http://github.com/downloads/geppo12/cantool/Binary.zip)

+For any question you can contact me: info@ing-monteleone.com